jebaile7964/PowerShell-Code-Samples/README.md

 Configures a server with the DNS and DHCP roles, then configures the roles to handle a web farm with 3 web servers, a sql server, and a caching server.
 More information [here](https://github.com/jebaile7964/PowerShell-Code-Samples/tree/master/DSC).

+## Python Samples

+#### WikiScrape

+Uses MWClient to access the MediaWiki API.
+It grabs all pages in the 'World of Warcraft' category, and parses it to a list page created in the MediaWiki user's page.
+Requires the use of Python 2.7.9.

 ## Reporting

 #### GDI Handle Logger